-The Industrial Product Price Index (IPPI) measures price changes for major commodities sold by manufacturers in Canada.
+The Industrial Product Price Index (IPPI) measures price movements for major commodities sold by manufacturers in Canada.

-The IPPI series is considered a high-quality or high-value indicator for several reasons, the most important being its relevance, namely what the IPPI measures.
+The IPPI series is considered a high-quality, high-value indicator for several reasons, the most important being its relevance, namely what the IPPI measures.
 The index measures the movement in prices for manufactured goods produced in Canada, destined for domestic or export consumption.
 This translates to a ready measure of economic performance of the Canadian manufacturing sector.
-In addition, the IPPI series supports the Canadian System of National Accounts (SNA), where it is used in the calculation of real Gross Domestic Product (GDP) by Industry.
+In addition, the IPPI series supports the Canadian System of Macro-Economic Accounts (CSMA), where it is used in the calculation of real Gross Domestic Product (GDP).
 Together, they serve as important indicators of the health of the economy.

-As well, the IPPI series is of value in analytical studies of price formation and behaviour, it is frequently used in the process of contract escalation, and often serves as a representative input into other price index series.
+The IPPI series is of value in analytical studies of price formation and behaviour and it is frequently used in the process of contract escalation and often serves as a representative input into other price index series.
 At times, its contribution is significant if not indirect, as in the case of trade issues or disputes.
-For example, in the case of softwood lumber, certain provinces tie their stumpage fees to the relevant IPPI series.

-The target population of the IPPI consists of those manufacturing establishments residing and producing in Canada, as identified through the Annual Survey of Manufactures (ASM).
+The target population of the IPPI consists of those manufacturing establishments residing and producing in Canada.

-The geographical universe for the IPPI is all of Canada, while the industry universe corresponds to the North American Industry Classification System (NAICS) and the commodity universe is all industrial goods manufactured in Canada.
-Finally, the price universe is the producer price, that is the price collected for goods sold at the factory gate and excluding taxes, tariffs, transportation costs, etc.
+The geographical universe for the IPPI is all of Canada, while the commodity universe is all industrial goods manufactured in Canada and the industry universe corresponds to the North American Industry Classification System (NAICS).
+Finally, the price universe is the producer price, which is the price collected for goods sold at the factory gate, excluding taxes, tariffs, transportation costs, etc.

-Commodity specialists mostly collect price data through the form of mail-out questionnaires, which contain technical descriptions or specifications for the selected products, originally supplied by the respondent (e.g. Ready-mix concrete, 20 MPa, cold mix without heating charge or additives).
-In addition to the commodity description, the questionnaire outlines the terms of sale for which the price applies (e.g. Price per cubic metre delivered to local contractor, all taxes extra, f.o.b. local area, Can$).
+Price data are collected using an electronic questionnaire (EQ) which contains technical descriptions or specifications for the selected products, originally supplied by the respondent (e.g. ready-mix concrete, 20 MPa, cold mix without heating charge or additives).
+In addition to the commodity description, the questionnaire outlines the terms of sale for which the price applies (e.g. price per cubic metre delivered to local contractor, all taxes extra, f.o.b. local area, Can$).

 This is a sample survey.

-The sampling frame for the IPPI is based on the most recent data available from the ASM.
-The most common survey unit is the "establishment" which, in Statistics Canada's usage, refers to the smallest unit of an organization that can provide the basic data required for industry statistics, most commonly an individual plant or factory.
+The sampling frame for the IPPI is based on the 2009 Annual Survey of Manufacturers and Logging (ASML).
+The most common survey unit is the "establishment" which refers to the smallest unit of an organization that can provide the basic data required for industry statistics, most commonly an individual plant or factory.

 Sampling for any directly surveyed elemental index is usually done by a formal probability sampling procedure.
 Important producers are "must take" respondents.
 A random selection is taken from the smaller producers.
 These samples are redrawn on a regular cycle as dictated by changes in the market.
 A directly surveyed elemental index is usually supported by 3 to 15 price quotes.
 An index may be derived from as few as 3 quotes or as many as 30 quotes.
-Each month, about 6,000 price quotes, from about 1,700 producers for goods sold, are used in the calculation of the IPPI.
+Each month, about 3,600 price quotes, from about 1,100 producers, are used in the calculation of the IPPI.

-About 600 of the 944 Principal Commodity Group Aggregates (PCGAs) in the manufacturing sector are accommodated by direct survey The price movement for the other PCGAs is estimated indirectly from either directly priced PCGAs or through borrowing price movements from other price series.
+About 645 of the 762 groups of the North American Product Classification System (NAPCS) in the manufacturing sector are accommodated by direct survey.
+The price movement for the other NAPCS groups is estimated indirectly from either directly priced NAPCS or through borrowing price movements from other price series.